-- Other includes fees charged to other agencies for ancillary services and other income.
-The Office deposits all revenues to the General Revenue Fund. - Salaries are based on 57 full-time equivalents at an average salary cost of \$65,300 (see page 44). - Average salary cost is determined using best estimates of expected pay for current and new employees based on past trends and expected economic conditions.
-The average increase to salaries includes a 1% July 1, 2006 economic adjustment we anticipate the Government will provide to other public sector workers.
-Average salary cost also reflects the effect on our salary costs of six professional accountants leaving the Office and hiring nine new staff. - ♦ The 57 person years reflects the number of persons necessary to obtain 62,000 audit hours to audit the agencies set out on pages 36 to 37.
-The 62,000 audit hours takes into account known information at October 31, 2005 about the state of the government's systems and practices, the number of government agencies, the Government's use of appointed auditors, and auditing standards.
-The Office based the number of persons necessary to achieve 62,000 audit hours on the planned use of employee time set out on pages 45 to 46. - ◆ Employee benefits include the costs of the following benefits: Canada pension plan, employment insurance, workers' compensation, public employees pension plan, public employees dental plan, public employees disability income plan, public employees group life plan, and public employees extended health plan.
-The costs reflect current rates charged for these benefits. - Administration reflects management's best estimates based on past trends and current economic conditions for costs such as: travel to audits, computer hardware and software purchases and maintenance, professional fees and dues, telephone, printing, and office supplies. - Rent of space and office equipment is nearly all for office space and is based on a ten-year lease that commenced April 1, 2002. - Agent and advisory services represents management's best estimates for legal costs, the cost of auditing the Office, and other contractual services. - ◆ Training and development costs are the estimated out-of-pocket costs to train staff to become professional accountants, keep the knowledge and skills of current professional accountants upto-date, and gain knowledge in specialized areas.
+- Other includes fees charged to agencies for ancillary services and other income.
+The Office deposits all revenues to the General Revenue Fund. - Salaries are based on 57 full-time equivalents at an average salary cost of \$71,000 (see page 43). - Average salary cost is determined using best estimates of expected pay for current and new employees based on past trends and expected economic conditions.
+The average increase to salaries includes the 2.8% economic adjustment the Government provided effective July 1, 2006 and a 2.6% July 1, 2007 economic adjustment the Government plans to provide to other public sector workers.
+The average salary cost also includes the impact of a 4% increase provided to our senior staff in response to the increases to the Government's classification plan for its senior employees.
+Average salary cost also reflects the effect on our salary costs of three professional accountants leaving the Office and hiring six new staff. - Employee benefits include the costs of the following benefits: Canada pension plan, employment insurance, workers' compensation, public employees pension plan, public employees dental plan, public employees disability income plan, public employees group life plan, and public employees extended health plan.
+The costs reflect current rates charged for these benefits. - Administration reflects management's best estimates based on past trends and current economic conditions for costs such as: travel to audits, computer hardware and software purchases and maintenance, professional fees and dues, telephone, printing, and office supplies. - Rent of space and office equipment is nearly all for office space and is based on a ten-year lease that commenced April 1, 2002. - Agent and advisory services represents management's best estimates for legal costs, the cost of auditing the Office, and other contractual services.
+It includes costs for staff assistance of two fulltime equivalents. - Training and development costs are the estimated out-of-pocket costs to train staff to become professional accountants, keep the knowledge and skills of current professional accountants upto-date, and gain knowledge in specialized areas.
 The Office based the costs on past trends and office policies.
-(See pages 47 to 48.)
+(See pages 46 to 47.) - The 59 full-time equivalents (57 FTE salaried staff plus 2 FTE contracted staff assistance) reflects the number of persons necessary to obtain 64,000 audit hours to audit the agencies set out on pages 36 to 37.
+The 64,000 audit hours takes into account known information at October 31, 2006 about the state of the government's systems and practices, the number of government agencies, the Government's use of appointed auditors, and auditing standards.
+The Office based the number of persons necessary to achieve 64,000 audit hours on the planned use of employee time set out on pages 44 to 45.